MSc/Postgraduate Diploma/Postgraduate Certificate Public Health

 Modules (all compulsory for the full MSc Public Health):

-- Introduction to Public Health (15 credits) - introduces multidisciplinary public health, based on a socio-ecological model of health, and prepares you for the programme as a whole.
+- Introduction to Global Public Health (15 credits) - introduces multidisciplinary public health, based on a socio-ecological model of health, and prepares you for the programme as a whole.

 - Quantitative Health Research (15 credits) - focuses on quantitative research methods and how to apply these in public health contexts.